A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Comparisons to First-Principles Approaches

-The good agreement between the fully empirical model and the first-principle models described here shows how NEST models (LXe) NR and ER extremely well, meaning that it can accurately simulate the most likely dark matter signals and backgrounds.
-This should be the case even for regimes where data are still lacking, or they exist but have large uncertainties.
-In the case of NR, one can reproduce all data better using a comparable number of free parameters, but much greater flexibility, compared to semi-empirical approaches.
-For fluctuations, the number of free parameters increased, to two Fano factors (excitation and ionization) and four numbers for recombination width and skew, to fully model the $E$ resolution.
+The good agreement between the fully empirical NEST model and the first-principle models of both NR and ER shown here shows that NEST can accurately simulate potential dark matter signals and backgrounds, respectively.
+This should be the case even for the regimes where data are still lacking, or they exist but have large uncertainties.
+In the case of NR, the fully empirical approach reproduces all data better using a comparable number of free parameters, but much greater flexibility compared to semi-empirical approaches.
+For fluctuations, the number of NEST free parameters increased to two Fano factors (excitation, ionization) and four numbers for recombination width and skew, to fully model the $E$ resolution.
 NEST, justified first using data, is not limited to the operating conditions of previous experiments to make predictions relevant for a future experiment, though $L_y$ and $Q_y$ must pass through a detector simulation to obtain realistic S1 and S2 pulse areas: the processes in Section 2.2.5 here and Appendix A of \cite{James_2022}.

-In the next section, we transition into studying $leakage$ of ER into NR phase space, which has multiple axis options.
-Leakage is equivalent to 1 minus discrimination, already explored by~\textit{e.g.}~LUX~\cite{VelanDiscrim} and XENON~\cite{Aprile_2018_Discrim}, but NEST, justified first by real data, is not limited to where data exist to make predictions relevant for a future LXe experiment.
-We also attempt to summarize~/~unify disparate approaches used by experiments currently, weighing advantages~/~disadvantages of plot aesthetics and ease of~analytic fitting. $L_y$ and $Q_y$ will pass through a detector~simulation to obtain realistic S1 and S2 pulse areas.